 The ultimate snow grooming machine can climb steep slopes, push heavily compacted snow and leave a seamless trail of corduroy in its wake.
 Specialty machines can winch on extremely steep terrain and have attachments for carving perfect half-pipes and other features.

 Perisher has a fleet of 19 groomers capable of varied tasks and suitable for the conditions and features of the resort.
-The grooming fleet is fitted either with bi-flex or tri-flex terrain tillers, 4 with winches, 2 half-pipe grinders (1 for making the Superpipe) and 1 cross-country machine (fitted with a tracksetter).
+The grooming fleet is fitted either with bi-flex or tri-flex terrain tillers, 4 with winches and 2 half-pipe grinders (1 for making the Superpipe).
 The bulk of the fleet are Prinoth grooming machines and are powered by diesel 260 or 290 horse power Caterpillar V8 engines or 260 horse power Cummins 6 cylinder engines.

 The blades, which are mounted on the front of the machines, have twelve movement capabilities: Up/Down, Tilt left/right: Curl or Crowd forward/back: Swing or Windrow left/right; Left Wing forward/back; Right Wing forward/back, which allows difficult-to-access snow to be groomed on the slopes as well.